 Geospatial Analysis of Mobile Telecommunications Signals

-In large capital investment projects it is always important to gain access to reliable evidence to support investment decisions.
+In large capital investment projects it is important to gain access to reliable data and analytical evidence to support investment decisions.

 Data records collected to assess the quality of mobile telecoms signals along the national railway network

 Kilometres of the railway network mapped with a quantitative and qualitative assessment of 4G, 3G and 2G mobile telecoms signals